rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 <a name="5.22.33.1">5.22.33.1</a> If the name of publisher is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory note.
 If the actual details are known, or can be reasonably surmised, supply the correction and its basis in the [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.34.3](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.3)).

-<a name="5.22.33.2">5.22.33.2</a> *Optionally*, if the name as transcribed is known to be fictitious, transcribe it as it appears and supply in square brackets the actual name, if known, preceded by “that is".
+<a name="5.22.33.2">5.22.33.2</a> *Optionally*, if the name as transcribed is known to be fictitious, transcribe it as it appears and supply in square brackets the actual name, preceded by “that is," if known.
 Give the basis for the correction or clarification in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.34.4](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.4)).

 >Example:
 >Name of publisher: <CITE>Chez Hubert Jaillot aux deux Globes [that is, Pieter Mortier]</CITE>